cog1to/stream-notifier/README.md

 # Configuration

 Only through source code so far.
 Not sure if it needs something more elaborate at this point.
+Most of the useful parameters are at the beginning of `src/daemon.c` file in the `/** Config */` section.

 # TODO